Jarvis-X/operationDocking/README.md

 ## What do we have
 - A powerpoint slide for presentation
-- Three sets of simulations with a video recording and simulation plots
+- Three sets of simulations with links to the video recordings and simulation plots
   - trajectory following demonstration using an omnidiretional aerial robot
   - docking demonstration with two quadrotors following a trajectory
   - locking and flying demonstration from two quadrotors to an omnidirectional robot